Josh Jung Player Props: Rangers vs. Angels

 Josh Jung At The Plate

-- Jung is hitting .275 with five doubles, eight home runs and seven walks.
+- Jung is hitting .265 with five doubles, eight home runs and eight walks.

-- He ranks 58th in batting average, 101st in on base percentage, and 27th in slugging among qualified hitters in MLB play.
+- Among the qualified hitters, he ranks 76th in batting average, while his on-base percentage ranks 114th and he is 35th in slugging.

-- In 21.4% of his games this season, he has gone deep, and 6.8% of his trips to the dish.
+- He has hit a long ball in 20.7% of his games this year, and 6.6% of his trips to the plate.

-- Jung has picked up an RBI in 35.7% of his games this year, with more than one RBI in 25.0% of his games.
-He has also produced three or more runs in five contests.
+- Jung has had at least one RBI in 34.5% of his games this year (10 of 29), with more than one RBI seven times (24.1%).
+He has also accounted for three or more of his team's runs in five contests.

-- He has scored in 13 of 28 games this year, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.